cybernicus/exc-tail-call-elimination/README.md

 programs to make most programs hit the 8 million opcodes/sec mark, with few programs being much slower than that.

+TO DO LIST:

+1)  This README is a bit long and rambly, so I should probably split it up into a brief description of tail-call elimination in README, and put the rest in a details/internals/other sort of document.
+2)  Might be fun to implement a few more opcodes so people can see how you might construct a virtual machine.
+3)  If I do #2, then I should create a better test script so it can actually do some computations and/or print something interesting.
+4)  Should document how to add debugging.
+(Compile flag so that Instead of having each opcode execute the *next* instruction, we call the next() function which has a debug hook and cand then call the next opcode.
+Halves the throughput rate (since each opcode would get the next() opcode executed afterwards, plus a little more for the breakpoint test.

 NOTE: While it's a C example, my makefile specifies C++ '11.
 Just a habit of mine--I pretty much always use C++ or C-style under C++.